- Science

 PE leading to representative sport for the school

 We are keen to inspire our children and to raise participation levels and the profile of sport within the school.
 We aim to engage more children who are not instinctively drawn to sport.
-Despite COVID restrictions putting a stop to representative sporting activities until November 2021 we have already raised representation rates to 50% in KS2 and there have been no events for KS1 as yet.
-We hope to return to previous rates of 80% of key stage 2 children and 50% of key stage 1 children representing the school in some form of sporting activity.
+We have had over 75% of Key Stage 2 children representing the school in some form of sporting activity.

-All our children have the opportunity to represent the school and recently some of our children qualified for the SEN Panathlon event arranged by Harrogate School Sports Partnership.
+All our children have the opportunity to represent the school and recently some of our children qualified for the SEN Panathlon event arranged by North Yorkshire Sport.
 In addition, a small group of our students participated in horse riding sessions this year in association with Riding for the Disabled Association (RDA).
 They have all did extremely well and have each attained their Grade 1 certificate in Riding and Horse Care.

 PE leading to participating in a sport outside of school